Bari, a major city in Puglia, Italy

 Bari also has a major port, from which ferries run to the Balkans, Greece, and Turkey.

 City bus 20 gets you from the train station to the port.
 Bari-Palese airport has flights from other Italian airports and airports in Europe.
 Buses connect the airport to the city.

 Bari can be very hot in summer and rainy in winter so spring and fall are probably the best times to visit.
 Here's a look at Bari's climate showing average monthly rainfall and temperatures.

-- Historic Center - Once enclosed by medieval walls of which part remain, the old quarter is an interesting place to wander.
+- Historic Center - Once enclosed by medieval walls of which parts remain, the old quarter is an interesting place to wander.
 Inside the walls are churches, a few theaters, small squares, and narrow streets.

 - Cathedral - Originally dating from the seventh century the current building was reconstructed in the twelfth century.
-Romanesque and Baroque elements can be seen in the cathedral and there are good 14th century frescoes and traces of the original mosaic floor.
+Romanesque and Baroque elements can be seen in the cathedral and there are good 14th-century frescoes and traces of the original mosaic floor.

 - Seaside Promenade - The Lungomare Imperatore-Augusto, along the sea just outside the historic center walls, is a pleasant place to walk.
 In the morning you can see fishermen unloading and selling their fish in the small fishing harbor near the Margherita Theater.

 - Shopping - Corso Cavour and Via Manzoni are good streets for shopping as is Via Sparano, a pedestrian street lined with shops that runs between Piazza Aldo Moro (by the train station) and the old town, about a 10-minute walk.